duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/40_lfv_demos/11_semantic_segmentation.md

 Requires: Fully set up Duckiebot.

-Results: A Duckiebot capable of performing lane following with other vehicles.
+Results: A Duckiebot capable of performing lane following with other vehicles using semantic segmentation at its core.
 The Duckiebot should stop moving if the other vehicles are too close to the Duckiebot.

 </div>

 ## Video of expected results {#demo-semantic-segmentation-expected}

 <figure>
     <figcaption>This video demonstrates the expected LFV results in the simulation.
 Top-left: camera image.
 Top-right: predicted segmentation map.
 Bottom-left: result of line fitting using RANSAC in image space (note that we only consider the bottom-half of the image).
 Bottom-right: visualization of the ground-projected points in Duckiebot's coordinate frame, where the color blue corresponds to the predicted follow point and other colors correspond to the segmentation classes.
 The segmentation classes are: (1) YELLOW = yellow lines, (2) WHITE = white lines, (3) PURPLE = red lines, (4) RED = duckiebot, (5) GREEN = static obstacles (such as duckies, cones, and barricade), and (6) BLACK = everything else.
-The Duckiebot drives autonomously using a pure pursuit controller.
+The Duckiebot drives autonomously using a pure pursuit controller, which was tuned such that the Duckiebot accelerates on straight lane, and decelerates at corners to make a hard turn.
 As seen in the video, the Duckiebot stops when the other vehicle gets too close.</figcaption>
     <img style='width:16em' src="sim.gif"/>
 </figure>

 <figure>
     <figcaption>This video demonstrates the expected LFV results in the real world.
 Left: camera image.
 Right: predicted segmentation map.
-The Duckiebot drives autonomously using a pure pursuit controller.
+The Duckiebot drives autonomously using a pure pursuit controller (same as above).
 The other Duckiebot with a duckie on top of its body was manually controlled.
 As seen in the video, the Duckiebot stops when the other vehicle gets too close.</figcaption>
     <img style='width:16em' src="real.gif"/>
 </figure>

 <figure>
     <figcaption>This video demonstrates the expected Lane Following (LF) without other vehicles results in the real world from a third person point of view.
-The Duckiebot drives autonomously using a pure pursuit controller and finishes one lap in 40 seconds.</figcaption>
+The Duckiebot drives autonomously using a pure pursuit controller (same as above) and finishes one lap in 40 seconds.</figcaption>
     <img style='width:16em' src="lf.gif"/>
 </figure>

 <figure>
     <figcaption>This video demonstrates the expected LFV results in the real world from a third person point of view.
-The Duckiebot drives autonomously using a pure pursuit controller.
+The Duckiebot drives autonomously using a pure pursuit controller (same as above).
 The other Duckiebot with a duckie on top of its body was manually controlled.
 As seen in the video, the Duckiebot stops when the other vehicle gets too close.</figcaption>
     <img style='width:16em' src="lfv.gif"/>
 </figure>